RevenyouIO/Bots-Lab/README.md

 * In **testing mode**, the bot runs once and exits automatically.
 Output is shown immediately.

 * In **live mode**, the bot runs periodically in the background.
+By default the bot runs every 30 minutes.
   Also, the bot will start automatically when Docker starts.
 To show output from the bot, run `docker logs docker_bot_1`.

 * To **stop the bot in live mode**, run `./run_bot.sh stop_live` or `run_bot.cmd stop_live`.

+* You can add **extra dependecies** by adding them to the `requirements.txt` file.
+See the remark below.

 * After changing any of the files (see [Create and run your own bot](#create-and-run-your-own-bot) below), run the test command from the table above again to test your changes.
 To update the live version with your